Star Comes to Earth

-"Star Comes to Earth" is the first segment of the first episode of the animated television series Star vs. the Forces of Evil.
-The episode was directed and written by Mike Mullen, with the story by Dave Wasson, Jordana Arkin, and series creator Daron Nefcy.
-The episode premiered as a preview on Disney Channel on January 18, 2015.
-In "Star Comes to Earth" a princess from another dimension, named Star Butterfly (voiced by Eden Sher), is turning fourteen years old, which, by tradition, means her family's magic wand will be passed down to her.
+"Star Comes to Earth" is the first segment of the first episode of the first season of the animated television series Star vs. the Forces of Evil.
+The episode was directed and written by Mike Mullen, with the story written by Dave Wasson, Jordana Arkin, and series creator Daron Nefcy.
+The episode premiered as a preview on Disney Channel on January 18, 2015; it officially premiered on Disney XD on March 30, 2015.

+In "Star Comes to Earth", a princess from another dimension, named Star Butterfly (voiced by Eden Sher), is turning fourteen years old, which, by tradition, means her family's magic wand will be passed down to her.
 However, after she fails to properly use it, her parents deem her to not be ready for the responsibility yet, and send her to Earth for training.
 The episode was well received by critics and fans, prompting the second season of the series to be ordered ahead of its premiere.

 Plot

 The episode begins with Star Butterfly (voiced by Eden Sher) narrating.
 She explains who is she is: a princess from another dimension, who is often seen as being reckless due to her hobbies, such as fighting monsters.
 She also explains that today is her fourteenth birthday, which means she will inherit her family's magic wand.
 After doing so, however, she accidentally sets fire to her kingdom.
 After doing so, her parents decide that she "can't handle it" and send her off to Earth for training.

 After Star's parents bribe the principal of Echo Creek Academy, a high school in Echo Creek, to get her enrolled in the school, the principal assigns a student, Marco Diaz (voiced by Adam McArthur), to give Star a tour of the school.
 Marco complains to Star of how boring his life is, and how he wishes something exciting would happen, but after Star summons a monster and explains who she is to him, he runs away in fear.
 When he gets home, his parents reveal that they will be taking care of Star and having her live with them as a "foreign exchange student".

 A monster, who has been spying on Star, reports her location to his boss, Ludo (voiced by Alan Tudyk), whose goal is to steal Star's wand and take over the universe.
 Back on Earth, Star expands her bedroom into a large castle loft.
 When Marco wishes he had a similar room, Star attempts to create one for him, but she accidentally creates a black hole.
 Fed up, Marco resolves that if Star is moving in, he is moving out.
 After looking for Marco and finding him, she attempts to reconcile with him, but they are attacked by Ludo's army of monsters.
 The two fight them off together, and after defeating them, Marco, impressed by Star's fighting skills and teamwork, decides to let her live in his house.